georchestra/georchestra/datafeeder/README.md

 ```
 Will compile and run the unit and integration tests.

+### Skipping tests

+Use the following maven properties to skip tests and/or integration tests:

+* `-DskipTests` skips both unit and integration tests
+* `-DskipITs` skips only integration tests and also avoid launching the docker composition (see section below)
+* `-D-Ddocker-compose.skip=true` avoids running the docker composition (see section below)

 ### Integration testing: docker compose

 For integration testing, some external services are required.
 For instance: